Waldo Grade: Robin Williams Tunnel

 The Robin Williams Tunnel (originally the Waldo Tunnel) is located at the highest elevation on US 101/SR 1 along the Waldo Grade.
 The first bore of the tunnel was completed in 1937 and the second in 1954, with the Waldo Sidehill Viaducts.
 The archways at the south-facing ends of the bores were painted in rainbows after the lobbying by a Caltrans employee, Robert Halligan, and for this reason the tunnel is sometimes unofficially referred to as the Rainbow Tunnel.

-After the death of actor and comedian Robin Williams in 2014, a petition was started on change.org to rename the Waldo Tunnel as the Robin Williams Tunnel, because Williams, a longtime resident of Marin County, is credited with leading San Francisco's comedy renaissance.
+After the death of actor and comedian Robin Williams in 2014, a petition was started on change.org to rename the Waldo Tunnel as the Robin Williams Tunnel, to commemorate Williams, a longtime resident of Marin County.
 A bill submitted by California Assemblyman Marc Levine after consulting with Williams' family passed the California State Assembly in April 2015 on a vote of 77–0, and the State Senate in June 2015 on a vote of 37–0.
 The official sign was installed in 2016.